wso2/docs-is/en/docs/learn/login-to-identity-server-using-another-identity-server-oauth2.md

 8. Try the authorization code grant as described [here](../../learn/try-authorization-code-grant).
-You will be redirected to the second Identity Server instead of the first Identity Server for authentication.
+You will be redirected to the second Identity Server instance instead of the first Identity Server instance for authentication.
     ![second-idp](../assets/img/using-wso2-identity-server/second-idp.png)